Jedway/whiskyGogglesApp/README.md

 > ℹ️ **Info**
 > Whiskey Goggles App has been updated to v1.5.
 New look and new features🎊
-> Watch the showcase video here 👉🏽
+> Watch the showcase video here 👉🏽 [v1.5 Showcase Video](https://youtu.be/kKtvLdJE_JQ?si=pqHP1xZL1aFVcpye)

 ---

 Read more here: <a href="https://gist.github.com/Jedway/4c0a8c7b0a5c4ea48a96996ed6792634" target="_blank" rel="noopener noreferrer">Whisky Goggles app full documentation</a>

 ### Demo and Walkthrough
-- Watch the demo video of how the app works here 👉🏽 <a href="https://www.youtube.com/watch?v=UB7IyDRQoRA" target="_blank" rel="noopener noreferrer">Whiskey Goggles App Demo</a>
+- Watch the demo video of how the app works here 👉🏽 <a href="https://youtu.be/kKtvLdJE_JQ?si=pqHP1xZL1aFVcpye" target="_blank" rel="noopener noreferrer">Whiskey Goggles App Demo</a>

 ## Prerequisites
 - Python 3.8+